antony-jr/QAppImageUpdate/docs/AddingQAppImageUpdate.md

 ---
 id: AddingQAppImageUpdate
 title: Add QAppImageUpdate to your Project
-sidebar_label: Adding to your Project.
+sidebar_label: Adding to your Project
 ---

 QAppImage can compiled with both *QMake* and *CMake* , I recommend you to use *QMake* if you are